qrvey/partner-portal/docs/ui-docs/automation/data-actions.md

 ## Insert Record
 Use the **Insert Record** action to add a new record to an existing dataset.
-Just select the type and name of the dataset and select the values for each field or column.
+Just select the type and name of the dataset, and select the values for each field or column.

 ![5_data-actions](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/automation/3.4.6.4_data-actions/5_data-actions.png#thumbnail)